When you freelance, it can be difficult to cancel out distractions or avoid time-wasting activities.

-To help you get the most out of each working day, Creative Boom has selected 25 of the best apps and tools on the market that will boost your productivity, including some we use ourselves:
+To help you get the most out of each working day, Creative Boom has selected 25 of the best apps and tools on the market that will boost your productivity when working from home or in a busy co-working space.

 Marketing & Social Media

 A key priority for any freelancer is to focus on their marketing, even during busier periods.
-You'll want to ensure your name is still out there, even when you're chained to your desk.
-These tools will help you automate some of your own PR:
+You'll want to ensure your name is still out there, even when you're at your desk.
+These tools will help you automate some of your PR:

-SproutSocial is a social media management tool, created to help businesses grow their social media presence, whilst offering collaboration between team members through its Helpdesk tool.
+SproutSocial is a social media management tool, created to help businesses grow their social media presence while offering collaboration between team members through its Helpdesk tool.
 Thus saving time on logging in and out of various social accounts.

 Feedly is a neat, news aggregator application that saves oodles of time on social media management.
 Users can save all of their favourite news sources to one place, before integrating with a social scheduling app such as SproutSocial or Buffer.